jjzazuet/aws-cheatsheets/DVA-C01-lambda.md

 - Max execution time of 15 mins or 900 seconds.
 - Memory is adjustable, but not CPU.

+## Custom Runtimes

+You can implement an AWS Lambda runtime in any programming language.
+A runtime is a program that runs a Lambda function's handler method when the function is invoked.
+You can include a runtime in your function's deployment package in the form of an executable file named bootstrap.

+A runtime is responsible for running the function's setup code, reading the handler name from an environment variable, and reading invocation events from the Lambda runtime API.
+The runtime passes the event data to the function handler and posts the response from the handler back to Lambda.

+Your custom runtime runs in the standard Lambda execution environment.
+It can be a shell script, a script in a language that's included in Amazon Linux, or a binary executable file that's compiled in Amazon Linux.

 ## Extenral bindings

 - S3